 This article offers advice on the choice of whether to link or to sync the resources of lifecycle management systems.
 The article also states the challenges with each tactic.

-When linking information, choose a tool like Sodius RLIA Windchill OSLC Adapter.
+When linking information, choose a tool like OSLC Connect for Windchill.

 Synthetic Networks are Valuable

-Analysis is an act of clarifying knowledge for improved comprehension; analyzed information does not increase the amount knowledge.
+An analysis is an act of clarifying knowledge for improved comprehension; analyzed information does not increase the amount of knowledge.

 Therefore, while collections of resources are useful, the synthetic networks formed through defensible claims of relationship are especially valuable.